Skip to main content

 EkaCare verifies

-EkaCare looks up your secret and registered issuer by the kid, decrypts the token, and trusts the verified claims.
+EkaCare looks up your secret and registered issuer by the kid, verifies the signature, and trusts the verified claims.

 Token Structure

-The x-auth-token is a compact JWE with a protected header and an encrypted payload of claims.
+The x-auth-token is a compact JWT (JWS) with a signed header and a payload of claims.

 • kid — your credential’s Key ID.